fotisnanossec/domain-analyzer/README.md

 ## 📋 License & Professional Use

-This project is licensed under the MIT License, making it suitable for:
+This project is licensed under the MIT License
-- **Portfolio Demonstration**: Showcasing technical capabilities to potential employers
-- **Educational Use**: Learning and teaching cybersecurity reconnaissance techniques
-- **Professional Development**: Foundation for building enterprise security tools
-- **Open Source Contribution**: Community collaboration on security tool development

 **Note**: This tool is designed for legitimate security testing and assessment activities.
 Users are responsible for ensuring compliance with applicable laws and regulations, including proper authorization for all reconnaissance activities.